WuTheFWasThat/cdict/README.md

 ### Basic features and primitives

-You can think of the basic unit in `cdict` to be a list of dictionaries.
+The basic unit in `cdict` is essentially a list of dictionaries.
 We then have two main operations:

-- `+` which concatenates experiments (include list 1 and list 2)
+- `+` which concatenates (include dictionaries in list 1 and list 2)
-- `*` which does an outer product/grid sweep (make a new list by merging pairs of dictionaries from list 1 and list 2)
+- `*` which does a sort of grid sweep or Cartesian product (new dictionaries formed by merging all pairs of dictionaries from list 1 and list 2)

 There are a number of other more advanced features like
 - nesting of `cdict`s
 - transforms of `cdict`s
-- customizable override behavior
+- customizable behavior for conflicting keys (during `*`)
 - `|` which zips experiment sets of equal length

 ### Examples